GreenCraft18/eg-power-kit/README.md

 > This module was born from the ashes of WMPlayer.OCX errors and inspired by the eternal power of 2016 SFX memes.

 ## 📄 License
 MIT License — see LICENSE for details.

+This project is licensed under the MIT License.
+Here’s what that means in plain terms:

+### ✅ Permissions
+- Commercial Use
+- Modification
+- Distribution
+- Private Use

+### 🚫 Limitations
+- No Liability
+- No Warranty

+### 📌 Conditions
+- Must include license and copyright notice